stikie123/Totally-Random-Tools/README.md

 This repository houses a diverse assortment of tools that range from practical utilities to fun experiments.
 Whether you're looking for a basic tools or exploring tools in different programming languages, you'll find something interesting here.
 Hopefully.

 ## Tools Included
 1. Basic Credit Card Number Checker: It verifies the validity of a credit card number using the Luhn algorithm and identifies the type of card (American Express, MasterCard, Visa, or Invalid).
 2. Text Readability Grader(US): It reads input from the user, calculates the number of words, letters, and sentences, computes the Coleman-Liau index, and outputs the corresponding grade level.
+3. Substitution Cipher Program: It implements a substitution cipher program.
+The substitution cipher encrypts messages by replacing each letter in the plaintext with a corresponding letter in the key, while preserving the case of the original letters

 More Coming Soon!
 We're constantly expanding our collection of tools.